crespi-lang/crespi-docs/docs/en/reference/rust-interop.md

 | Custom `struct` | `class` | Auto-generated class |
 | Custom `enum` | `class` | Variant constructors |

+If a Rust type cannot be mapped, crespi-cargo falls back to `Any` so the item remains available.

 ### Smart Pointers

 Smart pointers are automatically unwrapped to their inner type.